10k+ plays bonus short story: Beck

 //

 His teachers thought his parents were to blame for all the bruises on Beck.
 It was an easy, messy explanation.
 They looked like hands around his neck, fingers gripping his arms, scratches all over his body.
 Magic could heal all wounds, if physical.
-Magic could not erase the memories of what’d been done.
+Magic could not erase the memories of what had been done.

 If he refused to heal himself or be healed, they didn’t make him return until he was better.
 They’d never let a hurt child go against the wraiths.
 But he was growing older, his magic stronger, and he’d need to learn to handle them on his own.
 That’s all this was.